witoma/witoma.github.io/_pages/consultancy.md

 <span style='font-weight: bold;'>powerful. versatile. efficient.</span>
 </p>

+### We create bespoke solutions

+We develop software that allows you to analyse and monitor the data that you want.

 ### We unlock potential

-We believe that GPS and accelerometer data holds more potential than is realised.
+We believe that wearable technologies such as GPS and accelerometers holds more potential than is realised.
 We aim to unlock that potential.

 ### We are verstaile